Professional Practices for Artists: The Business of Art

 - Strategic Planning

 - Living in the Digital Age

 - apply varied strategies to achieve actual personal and professional goals

 - understand success is defined by accountability

-- develop and maintain a professional plan
+- develop and maintain a professional and strategic plan

 - create a support system